-Our paper contributes to the recent literature on price dispersion and choice frictions in the mortgage market (Gurun, Matvos, and Seru (2016), Allen, Clark, and Houde (2014), Woodward and Hall (2012), Alexandrov and Koulayev (2017)).
-Allen, Clark, and Houde (2019) conducted a detailed study of the role played by incumbency advantage and market power on search outcomes in the Canadian mortgage market.
-Rational inattention has also been proposed as a possible explanation for dispersion in mortgage rates and the low take-up of beneficial refinancing opportunities (Andersen, Campbell, Nielsen, and Ramadorai (2015)), and perhaps offers one possible microfoundation for search costs.
+Our paper contributes to the recent literature on price dispersion and choice frictions in the mortgage market (Gurun et al. (2016); Allen et al. (2014); Woodward and Hall (2012); Alexandrov and Koulayev (2017)).
+Allen et al. (2019) conduct a detailed study of the role played by incumbency advantage and market power on search outcomes in the Canadian mortgage market.
+Rational inattention has also been proposed as a possible explanation for dispersion in mortgage rates and the low take-up of beneficial refinancing opportunities (Andersen et al. (2015)), and perhaps offers one possible microfoundation for search costs.

-Ambokar and Samaee (2019) found that search costs significantly inhibit refinancing, both directly and by indirectly giving market power to lenders.4 Ambokar and Samaee focused on the causes and consequences of inaction in the mortgage refinance market using models in which borrowers' creditworthiness is known.
+Ambokar and Samaee (2019a) find that search costs significantly inhibit refinancing, both directly and by indirectly giving market power to lenders.4 Ambokar and Samaee focus on the causes and consequences of inaction in the mortgage refinance market using models in which borrowers' creditworthiness is known.
 Search frictions similarly give lenders market power in our model.
 Our focus, however, is on the role played by the screening mechanism on search behavior and price setting.
-We show that ignoring rejection can lead to biased search cost estimates, while screening may result in endemic adverse selection.
+We show that ignoring rejection can lead to biased search cost estimates, while screening may result in endemic advese selection.
 We also develop a framework that allows us to examine the quantitative importance of informative screening and approval in the face of asymmetric information for credit pricing and search behavior.

-The role played by switching costs/consumer inertia was studied by Handel, Hendel, and Whinston (2015) in the context of health insurance.
-In their setting, consumers self-select into a contract from a menu of contracts, as in a number of recent theoretical papers on the role of search frictions in environments with adverse selection (Lester, Shourideh, Venkateswaran, and Zetlin-Jones (2016), Guerrieri, Shimer, and Wright (2010)).
-In our model, borrowers are offered only one contract and screening is performed through a noisy technology reflecting the loan approval process.
-As a result, equilibrium is much easier to compute than in other settings, permitting estimation and counterfactual exercises.
+The role played by switching costs/consumer inertia was studied by Handel et al. (2015) in the context of health insurance.
+In their setting, consumers self-select into a contract from a menu of contracts, as in a number of recent theoretical papers on the role of search frictions in environments with adverse selection (Lester et al. (2016); Guerrieri et al. (2010)).
+In our model, borrowers are permitting estimation and counterfactual exercises.
 While the menu of contracts approach depicts many insurance markets accurately, we believe our model is a more realistic description of the mortgage market and other consumer credit markets.

-More broadly, our paper links to the literature using quantitative models to study the effect of competition in financial markets (Benneton (2019), Koijen and Yogo (2016, 2020), Agarwal et al. (2018), Argyle, Nadauld, and Palmer (2017), Buchak, Matvos, Piskorski, and Seru (2018, 2020), Gilbukh and Goldsmith-Pinkham (2020), Piazzesi, Schneider, and Stroebel (2020), Scharfstein and Sunderam (2017), Wong (2019)).
+More broadly, our paper links to the literature using quantitative models to study the effect of 6 competition in financial markets (Benneton (2019); Koijen and Yogo (2016, 2020); Agarwal et al. (2018); Argyle et al. (2017); Buchak et al. (2018, 2020); Gilbukh and Goldsmith-Pinkham (2020); Piazzesi et al. (2020); Scharfstein and Sunderam (2017); Wong (2019)).
 Our model differs with its focus on the interaction of search and screening.
-We show that improved screening technology can increase interest rates even for the most creditworthy through spillovers in lenders' rate posting.
-Our model highlights that search interacts with the rejection and pricing behavior of intermediaries, shaping policy outcomes that occur when lending standards tighten.
+We show that improved screening technology can 10 increase interest rates even for the most creditworthy through spillovers in lenders' rate posting.
+11 Our model highlights that search interacts with the rejection and pricing behavior of intermediaries, 12 offered only one contract and screening is performed through a noisy technology reflecting the 1 loan approval process.
+As a result, equilibrium is much easier to compute than in other settings,

-4Ambokar and Samaee (2019) showed that mortgage search dampens the refinancing channel of monetary policy in a New Keynesian model.
+4Ambokar and Samaee (2019b) show that mortgage search dampens the refinancing channel of monetary policy in a New Keynesian model.
 This largely operates through lenders' ability to statistically discriminate by charging non-searchers a higher interest rate in the belief that they are thus captive shoppers.

-We describe the mortgage application process and present our model of search with screening in Section 2.
+We describe the mortgage application process and present our model of search with screening in 14 section 2.
 Section 3 describes the data used in our empirical analysis.
 Section 4 tests the model's predictions in the mortgage market.
-We describe the estimation of our model in Section 5 and report its results.
-Finally, Section 6 presents our counterfactual analyses.
+We describe the estimation of our model in section 5 and report its results.
+Finally, section 6 presents our counterfactual analyses.
 Section 7 concludes.

-2. MODEL
+18 2.
+MODEL